 He was then advised by a local car dealer to commit insurance fraud which prompted the pair to plot together, with the dealer recruiting an accomplice from his garage to help.

-In order to create an alibi, the car’s owner went with a friend to a massage parlour in Augsburg, Germany, where he lives part time, leaving his accomplices to set fire to the car for a payment of $23,000 each.
+In order to create an alibi, the car’s owner went with a friend to a massage parlour in Augsburg, Germany, where he lives part time, leaving his accomplices to set fire to the car for a payment of around $20,000 each.

 But unbeknownst to them, security cameras recorded the crime and the plotters were arrested when they returned to Switzerland, the Daily Mail

-The wealthy businessman father of the Ferrari owner paid his son’s bail, which was set at $331,000.
+The wealthy businessman father of the Ferrari owner paid his son’s bail, which was set at just under $300,000.

 The young man told the court that at the time of the offence he was low on cash but did not have the courage to tell his father that he had become bored with the Ferrari.